AHAAAAAAA/PokemonGo-Map/README.md

 [Video Setup Tutorial](https://www.youtube.com/watch?v=nplNFl3SpOI)

-Live visualization of all pokemon (with options to show gyms, filter pokemon, localization, and pokestops) in your area.
-This is a proof of concept that we can load all nearby pokemon given a location.
-Currently runs on a Flask server displaying a Google Map with markers on it.
+Live map visualization of all pokemon in your area with options to also show gyms, filter pokemon, localization, and pokestops.
+This is a proof of concept.
+Currently runs on a Flask server displaying a custom Google Map with markers on it.

 Using this software is against the ToS and can get you banned.
 Use at your own risk.